norvig/paip-lisp/docs/chapter10.md

 The Lisp Machine has a microcoded  +  instruction that simultaneously does a fixnum add and checks for non-fixnum arguments, branching to a subroutine if either argument is not a fixnum.
 The hardware does the work that the compiler has to do on a conventional processor.
 This makes the Lisp Machine compiler simpler, so compiling a function is faster.
-However, on modem pipelined computers with instruction caches, there is little or no advantage to microcoding.
+However, on modern pipelined computers with instruction caches, there is little or no advantage to microcoding.
 The current trend is away from microcode toward reduced instruction set computers (RISC).

 On most computers, the following declarations are most likely to be helpful: